 Top 100 companies logos are a mix of the good, the bad, and the ugly, but almost all of them are identifiable and memorable.
 Up to 95% of brands use two colors in their logo, and the preferred choice of color is very clear – blue (35%), then red (30%), and green (23%).

 Logo statistics show the amount of money 67% of small businesses will set aside for a logo is $500, while 18% will pay over $1000.

 Marketing names people remember are short, simple, and easy to remember.
-They convey a message in an instant, and 72% of the most successful brand names are either completely made up or acronyms.
+They convey a message in the blink of an eye, and 72% of the most successful brand names are either completely made up or acronyms (like BMW).
 Only 9% of companies did not include the company name in the logo.

 The Bottom Line

-Branding statistics show that once that bond is formed and constantly maintained, consumers rarely abandon a brand unless a major slip in the realm of values associated with the company happens.
+Branding statistics show that once a bond is formed and constantly maintained, consumers rarely abandon a brand unless a major slip in the realm of values associated with the company happens.